Berkshires

 • There is no trail access down to the lake.

-• Parking lot and access to the reservation is on the property of our partner, Lee Land Trust; please be respectful of our partner’s land.
-Note: there is no access to the pond itself.
+• Access to the reservation is on the property of our partner, Lee Land Trust; please be respectful of our partner’s land.
+Note: there is no access to the Pond.

 • PHOTOGRAPHY: We ask that photographers or their clients become Contributing Level Members before conducting portrait sessions at this property.
 Click here for more information, and to request permission for any portrait sessions.
 The Trustees of Reservations reserves the right, and may give permission to its designated photographers and videographers, or to outside media, to photograph or video visitors and program participants at all its facilities and properties.